Jules478/JulesHive/README.md

 ## What is this?

 This is my repository of all my work completed and validated while at Hive Helsinki, which is part of the 42 network of coding schools.
-It is intended as a guide only for other students at 42 schools who find this repository as a reference tool.
+It is intended as a guide only for other students at 42 schools who find this repository and wish to use it as a reference tool.
 It is also intended as a portfolio of the work I created during my studies.

 ## What work is here?